-For the past 30 years, The Bombay Club has been a favorite haunt of residents and visitors alike.
-Known for offering consistently great food at reasonable prices, Bombay has recently embraced the concept of serving locally crafted beer as well.
+In the heart of downtown Christiansted The Bombay Club has been a favorite haunt of residents and visitors alike for over 30 years.
+Known for offering consistently great food at reasonable prices, Bombay has also embraced the concept of serving locally crafted small-batch beer.
 A seemingly fitting place to find craft brews, this quaint and unassuming restaurant and bar are housed in a historical Danish brick building tucked back in a small courtyard off of King Street.
-If you have never been, you really have to watch for the small wooden sign hanging street side which reads simply “The Bombay Club”, under which you will usually find a specials board.
+If you have never been, you really have to watch for the small wooden sign hanging street side which reads simply ‘The Bombay Club’, under which you will usually find a specials board.
 When you enter the courtyard, a green awning marks the cavernous arched stone entryway into the restaurant.
 Once inside, the air conditioned comfort and casual vibe invite you to sit at the bar and grab a cold one.
 The Bombay Club currently offers two different locally crafted beers on draft.
 Bombay Pale Ale is the house draft and is therefore (almost) always available on tap.
 The second type of beer on tap rotates depending on what the brewer has made, which was a stout the last time I was there.

 – Jennie Ogden, Editor